Roaster's Tasting Notes

 This Natural lot was harvested and processed at an altitude of 1550-1700 masl at the foot of Mount Kerinci.
 Cherry is rigorously sorted before being delivered to dry on raised beds.
 The beds are located under domes so as to protect the coffee from rain and harsh sunlight, and the coffee is spread out in very thin layers.
 Here, the coffee is sorted again and turned regularly to ensure even drying.
 When dry, the coffee is milled and sorted by hand.

-This incredible coffee, a unique offering resulting from efforts by many actors across the supply chain was sourced by Mr Bavo Vandenbroecke of 32Cup Specialty Coffee Merchants, also based in Belgium, and it is our very first trade with him - and hopefully there will be more to follow in the coming months.
 The Barokah coop pays its member farmers directly when they bring cherry to the washing station.
 In addition, it also provides these farmers with agricultural training, technical support, seedlings, tree planting for shade, and fertilizers.
 The coop also pays dividends at the end of the season, effectively sharing profits with its member farmers.
 As of 2019, contributing farmers received 9,500 rupiahs Farmgate Price per kg of cherry (around 50p per kg of cherry).
 32Cup then paid 350 usc/lb FOB to the exporter (around £6.20 per kg of green).
 The exporter takes a very small portion of this so the money flowing back to the Barokah coop and the region is considerably high.
 32Cup also prefinances them, meaning paying money for coffee months beforehand so the coop is in a comfortable position to pay its farmers upon delivery of cherry.
 And finally, we at Amoret loved this coffee so much that we paid 32Cup £8.80 per kg of green.

 So here we have it - a transparently traded lot, with full details of the history, people, and provenance associated with it; transforming farmers' lives by being properly rewarded for the production of excellent coffee sustainably.